-1.2 This course focuses on the client needs from conception through the postpartum period.
-Opportunities are provided to care for the intrapartum, postpartum and newborn client.
+IAI: None 1.2 Family and Reproductive Health Nursing focuses on the person's needs from conception through the postpartum period.
+Opportunities are provided to care for the intrapartum, postpartum person and the newborn.
 Emphasis is on the nursing process, health promotion and the prevention of illness.
 The alterations in health related to the reproductive system are addressed.
 The role of the perioperative nurse and care during the perioperative period is emphasized.
-Selected nursing lab and acute care nursing experiences are required.
-Prerequisites: NRS 221, NRS 223
+Selected nursing lab and acute care experiences are required.

+Prerequisites: NRS 221, NRS 223 Credits: 4 semester hours Lecture: 2